 A guy I worked for years ago had a theory that everyone had special talents waiting to be discovered.
 (Although he acknowledged that you had to search a little harder to find them in some people!)
 One of my special talents seems to be finding beautiful musical instruments at low prices.

-I recently saw an online listing for a 1977 Twin Reverb in a music store.
+In 2017, I saw an online listing for a 1977 Twin Reverb in a used musical instrument store.
 It looked beautiful and was described as being fully functional.
 They were asking $750 for it.
 But I wasn’t really sure I wanted a Twin, so I didn’t act on it.
 Two months later, when it hadn’t sold, they cut the price to $630.

 I drove 50 miles to the store to check it out.
 It looked great, but the employees were embarrassed when we fired it up and found that the vibrato wasn’t working (and the more you turned up the vibrato, the lower the amp’s volume became).
 Apparently, their amp tech had months of backlogged work, and they wanted it off the floor.
 So, they quickly dropped the price to $430.
 Sold!